 Edie is a former sailor, avid runner, and cyclist.
 Besides her innkeeping duties, she enjoys cross-country and downhill skiing, and snowshoeing in the winter.
 In the summer, she hikes, and works tirelessly coaxing her flower gardens to erupt into a riot of color.
 Edie is also a master seamstress.
 She has made her own clothes from the age of twelve, and is solely responsible for the many hand stitched quilts scattered around the inn.

 Chuck, was born in South Dakota, but raised in the San Fernando Valley area of southern California.
 The eldest of 10, he has always been independent, with a penchant for self-employment.
 Previously, he's built and raced motorcycles; built, raced, and extensively cruised sailboats; built and fished commercial fishing boats; lived in Costa Rica and managed (in Spanish) fiberglass manufacturing and custom wood furniture businesses; wrote for and published newspapers; earned a law degree; managed a boat yard; and established and directed a non-profit association representing commercial fishermen.
-Besides his innkeeping duties, Chuck teaches snowboarding at Killington during the winters, and is a certified EMT, and volunteer member of the Bridgewater FAST squad.
+Besides his innkeeping duties, Chuck teaches snowboarding during the winters, and is a certified EMT, and volunteer member of the Bridgewater FAST squad.
 Chuck likes books and tools, and knows how to use them.

 Edie and Chuck work together in a team effort to run the inn.
 Edie is the principle greeter, and in charge of the "front-of-the-inn" duties.
 Chuck is the principle handyman, chef, and is in charge of the "back-of-the-inn" duties.
 Both Edie and Chuck share bookkeeping and marketing tasks.